Investigating Gender Euphoria and Dysphoria on TikTok: Characterization and Comparison: Analysis

 In our sentiment analysis, the positive associations with gender euphoria and the more neutral emotional weight of gender dysphoria, more negative than that of gender euphoria, are clear in both the comment sections and content creator descriptions for TikToks tagged with \#genderdysphoria and \#gendereuphoria.
 The sentiment means of the comment section for both gender dysphoria and gender euphoria are much more positive than those for the hashtags of the content creators.
 This indicates that the emotional weight of TikToks relating to gender dysphoria was much more negative and the positive implications of gender euphoria were significantly less positive for content creators than for commenters.
 Though comment sections for TikToks related to gender euphoria were statistically much more positive than for those related to gender dysphoria, comment sections related to gender dysphoria remained positive in sentiment and were significantly more positive than were the sentiment analysis for the content creators’ descriptions for those videos.
 This may indicate commenters’ attempt to allay the severely negative sentiment of content creators through uplifting comments and positive feedback on their videos relating to their gender dysphoria.
 Likewise, commenters displayed statistically more positive sentiment toward gender euphoria than did content creators, perhaps again seeking to support and affirm the gender euphoria of content creators.

 To answer \textbf{RQ4}, we used \textsc{Latent Dirichlet Allocation} (LDA), an unsupervised topic modeling method to obtain the most representative words in the comments we collected~\cite{blei2003latent}.
-We focus on 5 topics for each hashtag, visualizing the inter-topic distance in two dimensions, and illustrating the top 5 most relevant terms for each topic within the LDA graphs.
-We chose 5 topics of analysis based on experimentation during data collection: LDA analysis of 3 topics and 10 topics for TikToks within the hashtags for gender dysphoria and gender euphoria both returned results that lacked pattern, whereas five topics for this methodology brought back analyzable data.
+We focus on 5 topics for each hashtag, visualizing the inter-topic distance in two dimensions, and illustrating the top-5 most relevant terms for each topic within the LDA graphs.
 Based on these rankings, we can compare how people express their views of gender euphoria and gender dysphoria and the terms they used in comment sections to describe those experiences.

 Figures~\ref{fig:lda_dys} illustrates our LDA analysis clusters of the comments with the hashtag of gender dysphoria.
 Clusters 1, 3, and 5 contained the most salient information.
 Cluster 3 is best represented by the term “girl’ referencing the more transfeminine experience of gender dysphoria (i.e. contains most references to and is, therefore, most different in its focus on that topic).
 This is also evidenced by the presence of the feminine gendered term “pretty”, alongside “girl” among the top 5 terms used.
 Just as in our word clouds relating to both gender dysphoria and gender euphoria (Figures~\ref{fig:wordCloud_cmmt}, \ref{fig:wordCloud_desc}), terms referencing the visual field were quite prominent.
 Further, the words “look” and “want”, relating to desire, are common in the comment section of Cluster 3.